PhilD001/biomechZoo-help/README.md

-This repository contains help files associated with the zoosystem repository (https://github.com/PhilD001/the-zoosystem)
+This repository contains help files associated with the biomechZoo repository (https://github.com/PhilD001/biomechZoo)